con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Displaying his forms of every possible kind,
 He is the great gem, most precious stone; (142)

-This concludes the fourteen verses showing the wisdom of equality.
+This concludes fourteen verses showing the wisdom of equality.

 * 142b, kāyakoṭivibhāvakaḥ: Our translation follows the ancient translation.
 Vilāsavajra's commentary, as well as probably also the Kangyur translation, suggests: 'He who manifests ten million bodies'.
 The ancient translation and VV both likely based on the same reading of the Sanskrit text.